BPD: It's More Than Borderline Abusive

 The concept of psychiatry, and ‘mental illness’ are left open to severe criticism when discussing the theoretical framework for the definition of health and ill health.
 Psychiatric diagnoses are normative value judgements, made by clinicians, who view a patient’s behaviour through their own lens of social understanding.
 Is it possible for a white, middle class man to understand the social background of a working class, BAME, woman, who has experienced years of social deprivation and childhood abuse?
 Is a psychiatric diagnosis, in fact, merely a reflection of the values and social standing of the individual giving it?
 It could be argued that by taking a closer look at the specific social situation that an individual has been brought up in and modelled themselves against, rather than comparing all people to a standard idea of normativity, the “deviation from social norms” definition of mental illness would actually discount a large proportion of those diagnosed with disorders such as BPD, as their thoughts, feelings and behaviours would be ‘normal’ in the context of their social background.

-I struggle to believe that my psychiatrist: a well-educated, able-bodied, middle aged, straight, married, Christian man could comprehend my social background; a working class, disabled, autistic lesbian from an Irish Catholic family, who experienced years of sexual abuse as a child, dropped out of school, lived on the street for four years as a teenager (where further sexual assault and rape occurred), and clawed her way into medical school by taking night classes while working minimum wage “unskilled” jobs to pay the bills.
+I struggle to believe that my psychiatrist: a well-educated, able-bodied, middle aged, straight, married, Christian man could comprehend my social background; a working class, autistic, lesbian, abuse-surviving, school drop out, who lived on the street for four years as a teenager and clawed her way into university by taking night classes while working minimum wage “unskilled” jobs to pay the bills.
 In my complaint about the poor care I received from my psychiatrist I detailed an occasion where he revealed that he had lied to me.
 I stated that because of this, I no longer felt I could trust him, and that our therapeutic relationship had broken down.
 The response to this was that I have a ‘pathological distrust of men’.
 (Seriously, you couldn’t make this shit up).
 I can truly believe that in my psychiatrist’s world, not trusting a well-respected, white male is a completely alien concept.
 It isn’t for me though.
 I do not have the luxury; I do not have the privilege of being able to trust implicitly.
 This is not pathological but a hard-learned lesson.
 One which many of us have had burned into them.

 We are not born with instruction manuals on how to cope with the challenges that life dishes out.
 We learn by example from the environment that surrounds us; by making mistakes and being corrected; by consuming media; by watching the behaviour of our parents, our friends, our community.
 This type of day to day learning creates a hierarchy within society of those who are most and least likely to be considered to have a disordered way of being.
 While psychiatry recognises that different cultures have different behavioural expectations, and takes this into account when considering healthy and unhealthy behaviour, it does not recognise or acknowledge the same for other social groups, such as people with a lower socio-economic status – and the way it considers gender roles is madder than me.